mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

 1. Release Manager:
     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
+    - Post in the [Release: Self-Managed](https://community.mattermost.com/core/channels/release-discussion) channel the rough time when a release candidate will be cut
     - Cut a Release Candidate [using this process](https://github.com/mattermost/internal-docs/blob/63dcb6d0ff5d20ab9310466065dc15799b12708c/site/content/infra/release-tasks.md) and check CI servers running on release branch
     - Generate a list of contributors for changelog
     - Confirm doc submission
-    - Post list of tickets to be fixed to the Release Discussion channel ([see example](https://community.mattermost.com/core/pl/65k77x3bnigw5f9ffohfxonnfy))
+    - Post list of tickets to be fixed to the ``Release: Self-Managed`` channel ([see example](https://community.mattermost.com/core/pl/65k77x3bnigw5f9ffohfxonnfy))
     - Update the GitHub meta issue:
        - Include a link to the changelog on the documentation branch
        - Update download links and testing server links to the latest RCs